AcriCAA/PiCircle/README.md

 # Animated Circle Motion with Matplotlib

 This Python script creates an animated visualization of two points rotating in circular motion.
 The first point moves in a large circular path, while the second point rotates around the first at a speed multiplier of pi.
 The animation uses a black background with neon colors for the points and trails.
 There are a few different versions but the one that works best is ```draw_circle_pi_dark.py```.
-Run ```draw_circle.py`` to see how it is drawn using a rational number speed variable and then run ```draw_circle_pi_dark.py``` to see how it draws with irrational pi as the speed variable.
+Run ```draw_circle.py``` FIRST to see how it is drawn using a rational number speed variable and then run ```draw_circle_pi_dark.py``` to see how it draws with irrational pi as the speed variable.

 ## Inspiration
 This project was inspired by an article from WIRED by Rhett Allain: [Can't Wrap Your Head Around Pi?
 Here's a Cool Visual to Help](https://www.wired.com/story/cant-wrap-your-head-around-pi-heres-a-cool-visual-to-help/).
 The visualization demonstrates circular motion in an engaging and intuitive way.